MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-packaged-apps.md

 ---
-title: Windows App SDK deployment guide for MSIX-packaged apps
+title: Windows App SDK deployment guide for framework-dependent packaged apps
-description: This article provides guidance about deploying framework-dependent MSIX-packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK. ms.topic: article ms.date: 04/04/2022
+description: This article provides guidance about deploying framework-dependent packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK. ms.topic: article ms.date: 10/03/2022
 keywords: windows win32, windows app development, Windows App SDK ms.author: stwhi
 author: stevewhims
 ms.localizationpriority: medium
 ---

-# Windows App SDK deployment guide for framework-dependent MSIX-packaged apps
+# Windows App SDK deployment guide for framework-dependent packaged apps

-This article provides guidance about deploying framework-dependent MSIX-packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK.
+This article provides guidance about deploying framework-dependent packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK.
+The equivalent topic for other packaging options is [Windows App SDK deployment guide for framework-dependent apps packaged with external location or unpackaged](deploy-unpackaged-apps.md).

 ## Overview